Automotive hacking: Overview

 Additional consumer communication systems are also integrated into automobile architectures including Bluetooth for wireless device connections, 4G Internet hotspots, and vehicle Wi-Fi.

 The integration of these various communications and software systems leaves automobiles vulnerable to attack.
 Security researchers have begun demonstrating the multitude of potential attack vectors in modern vehicles, and some real-world exploits have resulted in manufacturers issuing vehicle recalls and software updates to mobile applications.

 Manufacturers, such as John Deere, have used computer systems and Digital Rights Management to prevent repairs by the vehicle owners, or by third parties, or the use of aftermarket parts.
 Such limitations have prompted efforts to circumvent these systems, and increased interest in measures such as Motor Vehicle Owners' Right to Repair Act.

-Automotive hacking, or CAN Bus Hacking, is often likened to finding a needle in a haystack, as it involves sifting through vast amounts of data and information to pinpoint vulnerabilities within a vehicle's systems.
-The divide and conquer algorithm, a popular problem-solving technique, can be employed in this process, as it systematically breaks down the complexities of automotive security into smaller, more manageable tasks.
-This strategy approach allows users to identify and exploit weaknesses more efficiently.

 Research

 In 2010, security researchers demonstrated how they could create physical effects and undermine system controls by hacking the ECU.
 The researchers needed physical access to the ECU and were able to gain full control over any safety or automotive system including disabling the brakes and stopping the engine.

 In a follow-up research paper published in 2011, researchers demonstrated that physical access is not even necessary.
 The researchers showed that “remote exploitation is feasible via...mechanics tools, CD players, Bluetooth, cellular radio...and wireless communication channels allow long distance vehicle control, location tracking, in-cabin audio exfiltration and theft”.
 This means that a hacker could gain access to a vehicle's vital control systems through almost anything that interfaces with the automobile's systems.